Talk, Judge, Cooperate: Gossip-Driven Indirect Reciprocity in Self-Interested LLM Agents: Experiments

 \paragraph{Non-Gossiping Agents.} In infinite-horizon scenarios without gossip, cooperation is not an SPE either (Proposition~\ref{prop_ifh_nomonitor}).
 As shown in Table~\ref{tab:donor_ih_no_gossip_eq} and Table~\ref{tab:pd_ih_no_gossip_eq} (Appendix~\ref{app:donation_game}), reasoning-focused LLMs consistently defect, whereas some chat LLMs such as GPT-4o Mini and Gemini-2.5 Flash-Lite achieve positive cooperation ratios.
 Combining results from finite-horizon scenarios, \textbf{reasoning-focused LLMs act more strategically and converge to game-theoretic equilibria (by defecting all the time), whereas some chat LLMs sustain non-equilibrium cooperative behaviors}.

-\paragraph{ALIGN Agents.} Compared to non-gossiping agents, ALIGN agents can leverage public gossip to sustain indirect reciprocity in the infinite-horizon setting (Proposition~\ref{prop_ifh_signal}).
-Figure~\ref{fig:gossip_effect} shows that ALIGN consistently improves discounted returns over non-gossiping baselines in both matrix games.
-Similar patterns appear in the sequential investment scenario (Tables~\ref{tab:rebuttal_trust_no_gossip} and \ref{tab:rebuttal_trust_disc099_align} in Appendix~\ref{appendix:investment_game_results}) and the transaction market (Tables~\ref{tab:market_infinite_no_gossip} and \ref{tab:market_infinite_gossip} in Appendix~\ref{appendix:transaction_market_results}), where ALIGN achieves higher welfare than non-gossiping baselines.
-According to Table~\ref{tab:donor_ih_gossip_eq} and Table~\ref{tab:pd_ih_gossip_eq}, reasoning-focused models such as DeepSeek-V3.1 Reasoner can achieve universal cooperation with $100\%$ cooperation ratio in both matrix games, while chat models like Gemini 2.5 Flash-Lite achieve lower cooperation ratios of $60\%$ and $23\%$ respectively.
-These results suggest that \textbf{reasoning-focused LLMs are not inherently ``selfish'', but cooperate strategically when cooperation is incentive-compatible given the information and payoff structure}.
-Figure~\ref{fig:tones_proportion_ALIGN} further analyzes gossip tones: most LLMs praise cooperation, but when observing defection, reasoning-focused LLMs predominantly issue negative criticisms, whereas chat LLMs mainly produce neutral comments.
+\paragraph{ALIGN Agents.} Compared with non-gossiping agents, ALIGN agents can leverage public gossip to sustain indirect reciprocity in the infinite-horizon setting (Proposition~\ref{prop_ifh_signal}).
+Figure~\ref{fig:bar_gossip_effect} and Figure~\ref{fig:bar_gossip_effect_appendix} show that ALIGN consistently improves discounted returns over non-gossiping baselines in both matrix games where direct reciprocity is disabled.
+Similar patterns are observed in the sequential investment scenario (Tables~\ref{tab:rebuttal_trust_no_gossip} and \ref{tab:rebuttal_trust_disc099_align} in Appendix~\ref{appendix:investment_game_results}) and in the transaction market (Tables~\ref{tab:market_infinite_no_gossip} and \ref{tab:market_infinite_gossip} in Appendix~\ref{appendix:transaction_market_results}), where ALIGN also achieves higher welfare than non-gossiping baselines (Figure~\ref{fig:bar_gossip_effect_appendix}).
+According to Table~\ref{tab:donor_ih_gossip_eq} and Table~\ref{tab:pd_ih_gossip_eq}, reasoning-focused models such as DeepSeek-V3.1 Reasoner can achieve universal cooperation with $100\%$ cooperation ratio in both matrix games, while chat models like Gemini 2.5 Flash-Lite achieve lower cooperation ratios of $6 0\%$ and $23\%$ respectively.
+These results suggest that \textbf{reasoning-focused LLMs are not inherently ``less cooperative'', but cooperate strategically when cooperation is incentive-compatible given the information and payoff structure}.
+Figure~\ref{fig:tones_proportion_ALIGN} provides additional insight into how agents use gossip: most LLMs praise cooperation, but when observing defection, reasoning-focused LLMs predominantly issue negative criticisms, whereas chat LLMs mainly produce neutral comments.
 This pattern suggests that \textbf{reasoning-focused models use gossip more actively to deter defection and reinforce cooperative norms}.